JasonJWilliamsNY/stars-2019/camp-reminders.md

 # Lunch

 All students are expected to bring lunch/snacks with them.
-Refigeration/coolers will be provided to store items requiring temprature control.
-Please make the instructors aware of any food alergies.
+Refrigeration/coolers will be provided to store items requiring temperature control.
+Please make the instructors aware of any food allergies.

 # Photos

-All accepted students have consented to photos which DNALC staff may take during the camp for future promtion of DNALC camps, workshops, or educational activities.
+All accepted students have consented to photos which DNALC staff may take during the camp for future promotion of DNALC camps, workshops, or educational activities.
 Students may take photos of activities during their camp.
 Photos taken of other campers should be done only with permission, and must not be used or posted in any way which causes offense.